Music of Indonesia: Jazz fusion

-Some of Indonesian musicians and bands were exploring the jazz music.
+Some Indonesian musicians and bands have explored jazz music.
 Notable Indonesian jazz musicians include Jack Lesmana, Benny Likumahuwa, Benny Mustafa, Maryono, Bubi Chen Maliq & D'Essentials.
 Various other groups fuse contemporary westernised jazz fusion music with the traditional ethnic music traditions of their hometown.
-In the case of Krakatau and SambaSunda, the bands from West Java, the traditional Sundanese kacapi suling and gamelan orchestra is performed alongside drum set, keyboard and guitars.
-The Jakarta International Java Jazz Festival is performed annually.
-The latest development of Jazz in Indonesia reflected with many Jazz Festivals being held every year.
+In the case of Krakatau and SambaSunda, bands from West Java, the traditional Sundanese kacapi suling and gamelan orchestra is performed alongside drums, keyboard and guitars.
+The Jakarta International Java Jazz Festival is representative of the latest development of Jazz in Indonesia, with many Jazz Festivals being held every year.

 Reggae

-Since the 1970s, reggae is one of the most influential music in Indonesia, including a phenomenon of its fusion with dangdut, regional pop and other popular genres.
-It involves such bands as Steven & Coconut Treez, Shaggydog, and Souljah, and singers Mbah Surip, Amtenar, Dhyo Haw, Imanez, Nonk'Q Nongkray, and Tony Q Rastafara.
+Since the 1970s, reggae has been one of the most influential styles of music in Indonesia, including the phenomena of its fusion with dangdut, regional pop and other popular genres.
+This involves bands such as Steven & Coconut Treez, Shaggydog, and Souljah, and singers Mbah Surip, Amtenar, Dhyo Haw, Imanez, Nonk'Q Nongkray, and Tony Q Rastafara.

 R&B

 Currently, contemporary R&B is one of the most popular music genres developed by musicians in Indonesia.
-Both musicians who already have big reputations and newcomers present their own musical colors which are enough to help introduce R&B more widely so that it can be accepted by various groups of Indonesian society.
+Both musicians who already have big reputations and newcomers present their own musical styles, which help to spread R&B and encourage its acceptance within various groups of Indonesian society.